veenlabs/data-kit/README.md

 - Enterpise apps are filled with repeating codes and their coverage
 - If I have to make an API call and display the results, then why I have to write lots of call.
 - Why I should write code to maintain status of Async operations(like APIS)
-- To me Redux thunk looks ugly
+- To me Redux thunk looks too ugly
 - Redux Toolkit doesn't follow the simplicity of Redux

 ## What's Included